TariqAHassan/SurveyExplorer/README.md

 classify the countries / US States.
 This model is responsible for coloring the points.
 The position of the points are determined by performing a Principal Component Analysis (PCA).
 Using the two components which explain the most variance in the (distance) data, this high dimensional space (where each survey question is a dimension) can be summarized on a familiar-looking 2D scatter plot.
+The only instance where PCA will not be performed, is when only two questions have been selected.
+In this case, the questions themselves will form the axes.

 ### Additional